JeevalShah/ElectricityAccessVisualizationProject/README.md

 Data preprocessing was done on the data to clean and transform the data for analysis.

-  + Data Cleaning: Identifying the extent of missing values and outliers in the dataset.
+  + Data Cleaning and Quality Evaluation: Identifying the extent of missing values and outliers in the dataset.
 ![.](IMG-20240505-WA0000.jpg)